AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 Question 2 Explanation:

+The correct answer is (B).
 A t-distribution differs from a normal distribution with more of the area allocated to the tails.
-The area in the tails decreases and degrees of freedom increase.
-Answer B is correct.
+The area in the tails decreases as degrees of freedom increase because the T becomes closer and closer to the standard normal distribution.

 Question 3